mmalarz/cracken/README.md

 # Cracken
 Password cracker built in Python.
-Supports md5 hashes.
+Supports md5 sha256, sha384 and sha512 hashes.

 ## Installation
 Cloning repository and moving into it.